GAYEA78/DEATHGAP/README.md

 ### 1. Exploitation as the Cause of Inequality

-Health disparities arise from exploitative economic relations where the welfare of one class depends on the deprivation of another — what Muntaner calls the **inverse interdependent welfare principle**.
+Health disparities arise from exploitative economic relations where the welfare of one class depends on the deprivation of another, what Muntaner calls the **inverse interdependent welfare principle**.

 ### 2. Domination and Social Control